dsyph3r/symblog-docs/docs/doctrine-2-the-blog-model.rst

 .. tip::

-    If you are not familiar with ORM's, we will explain the basic principle of them.
+    If you are not familiar with ORMs, we will explain the basic principle of them.
     The definition from
     `Wikipedia <http://en.wikipedia.org/wiki/Object-relational_mapping>`_ reads: